Taskulu/deskulu/sites/all/modules/mimemail/README.txt

   or any other active theme.

   Images with absolute URL will be available as remote content.
 To embed images into emails you have to use a relative URL or an internal path.
+Due to security concerns, only files residing in the public file system (e.g sites/default/files) can be used by default.

   For example:
     instead of http://www.mysite.com/sites/default/files/mypicture.jpg
     use /home/www/public_html/drupal/sites/default/files/mypicture.jpg
     or /sites/default/files/mypicture.jpg

-  Since some email clients (namely Outlook 2007 and GMail) is tend to only regard inline CSS, you can use the Compressor to convert CSS styles into inline style attributes.
-It transmogrifies the HTML source by parsing the CSS and inserting the CSS definitions into tags within the HTML based on the CSS selectors.
-To use the Compressor, just enable it.
+    or public://mypicture.jpg

   The 'send arbitrary files' permission allows you to attach or embed files located outside Drupal's public files directory.
 Note that this has security implications: